A. J. Cruz: College career

 Cruz attended Brown University.
 As a freshman, Cruz earned Second-team All-Ivy Honors.
 As a sophomore, Cruz was selected for First-team All-Ivy Honors, while registering 2 interceptions and ranked second in both punt and kickoff returns.

 In his senior season, Cruz earned First-team All-American honors.
 Cruz is one of 41 players in Ivy League history to earn First-team All-Ivy three times.

 Professional career

 Los Angeles KISS

 Cruz joined the Los Angeles KISS in 2014.
 He returned 58 kickoffs for 1,305 yards in 11 games his rookie season.
 He was placed on recallable reassignment on March 13, 2015.

 Arizona Rattlers

-In the middle of the 2015 season, Cruz signed with the Arizona Rattlers as mostly a kick returner.
+In the middle of the 2015 season, Cruz signed with the Arizona Rattlers.

 Chicago Bears

 On July 27, 2015, the Bears signed Cruz to a three-year deal.
 On September 5, 2015, he was waived/injured by the Bears.

 Miami Dolphins

 On February 18, 2016, the Dolphins signed Cruz to a deal.
-On August 27, 2016, Cruz was waived by the Dolphins.
+On August 27, 2016, he was waived by the Dolphins.